 The document ISO/IEC 17011: ‘Conformity assessment – General requirements for accreditation bodies accrediting conformity assessment bodies’ lays down internationally agreed rules for how accreditation should be performed.
-The IOAS is independently assessed and recognised as compliant with this norm since 2004 by the US Department of Commerce National Institute of Standards & Technology.
-The recognition […]

 The IOAS is funded wholly from the services it provides.
 It receives no grants, donations or government funding that might undermine its independence.
 Fees from assessment and accreditation services make up more than 90% of its income with the remainder coming from training and other projects related to our mission.

 Approval worldwide is guaranteed within the schemes that the IOAS operates because it is the scheme owner that defines the rules for recognition and acceptance.
-This means that a product certified by an IOAS accredited certification body in one country will be recognised and accepted by a buyer in another country working under that same […]
+Some of these scheme owners are government bodies and others are private schemes.

 To date only the USDA can provide accreditation to the US National Organic Program (NOP) and only MAFF can provide accreditation to the Japanese Agriculture Standard.
 However access to these markets can be provided via equivalence agreements.
 For example a certification body operating outside of the USA and accredited by the IOAS to the Canada Organic Regime and applying relevant addition measures under the US-Canada equivalence agreement can provide access to the US market without being directly accredited by the NOP.

 We offer an increasing number of accreditations within the organic sector and for related sectors and have developed a system whereby we can perform multiple assessments alongside each other and at minimal extra cost.
 You can indicate what accreditations you want to apply for on the common application form.